 Redmine will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://mydomain.com and complete the required the steps to finish the installation using the default credentials (admin/admin).
+Open your favourite browser and navigate to http://mydomain.com and complete the required steps to finish the installation using the default credentials (admin/admin).
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Redmine.
 Thanks for using this tutorial for installing Redmine project management web app on Ubuntu 18.04 LTS (Bionic Beaver) system.
 For additional help or useful information, we recommend you to check the official Redmine web site.